fgdorais/lean4-parser/README.md

 ## Acknowledgements

-Original work for the Lean 4 Parser library was done by[François G. Dorais](https://github.com/fgdorais), [Kyrill Serdyuk](https://github.com/lliryk), and [Emma Shroyer](https://github.com/emma-shroyer).
+Original work for the Lean 4 Parser library was done by [François G. Dorais](https://github.com/fgdorais), [Kyrill Serdyuk](https://github.com/lliryk), and [Emma Shroyer](https://github.com/emma-shroyer).
 This work was partly supported by the CEMS REU program at The University of Vermont.

 -----